GinierClasses/holydraw/.github/pull_request_template.md

 - [ ] I move my Issue to `Review in progress`
 - [ ] I have added a small description for the app
 - [ ] I had test if is necessary.
+- [ ] Go to Discord to share Link of the PR

 </details>